chuddaas/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 3. AWS service <br/>
 4. Greengrass <br/>
 5. Next: Permissions <br/>
-6. Check AWSGreengrassResourceAccessRolePolicy <br/>
+6. Search & select AWSGreengrassResourceAccessRolePolicy <br/>
+7. Next: Tags <br/>
-7. Next: Review <br/>
+8. Next: Review <br/>
-8. Role name: GreengrassRole (Note that role names must be unique.
+9. Role name: GreengrassRole (Note that role names must be unique.
 You will need to keep track of the RoleARN for the rest of this workshop) <br/>
-9. Create Role <br/>
+10. Create Role <br/>
-10. After creating the role, make a note of the role ARN and use it to create your awscli command.
+11. After creating the role, make a note of the role ARN and use it to create your awscli command.
 You can find the role arn in the IAM console: <br/>

 Type GreengrassRole in the search field <br/>